caviarjs/caviar/src/DESIGN.md

 - How to reuse babel configuration
 - How to support build phase
-- How to replace a block type of a binder with another block who has a similar interface.
+- How to replace a block type of a mixer with another block who has a similar interface.

 # Principle